Pneumonia caused by viruses or bacterial infections can be contagious. People with weakened immune systems may be at a greater risk of getting sick.

 Yes, certain types of pneumonia are contagious.

-Pneumonia is a lung infection caused by bacteria, viruses, or fungi.
-Some of these germs do spread from person to person, so you may be contagious if you have certain types of pneumonia.
+Pneumonia is caused by bacteria, viruses, or fungi.
+Some of these germs are transmitted from person to person.
 However, not everyone will develop pneumonia when exposed to the same germs.

-There are many viruses that can cause pneumonia, and viruses can pass from person to person easily.
+There are many viruses that can cause pneumonia, including the same viruses that cause the cold and flu.
+Viruses can pass from person to person easily.
 For example, the influenza virus can survive on surfaces, making it even more contagious.

-Most pneumonia is caused by either bacterial or viral organisms.
+Most cases of pneumonia are caused by either bacterial or viral organisms.
 These can spread in a number of ways, including:

 - coughs or sneezes that aren’t covered